 Commitment to a Foundation of Inclusivity

-The Music Theatre faculty and staff recognize that our goal in centering the most marginalized among us empowers the whole of us.
 Elon Music Theatre is committed to broadening our idea of what musical theatre is and can be.
-With a reputation for excellence in training and an eye towards the future of the industry, WE ARE ELON MUSIC THEATRE.
+With a reputation for excellence in training and an eye toward the future of the industry, WE ARE ELON MUSIC THEATRE.

 Please let us know how we can do better: email@example.com.

 Admission to Elon’s music theatre program is by audition.
 Audition dates are set annually in the fall and spring.
 View a list of upcoming audition dates.
 Students may audition before being admitted to Elon; however, all offers of admission to the music theatre program are pending until a student is admitted to the university.
 Additional information regarding financial aid is available on the University Scholarships page; visit this link for details and deadlines.
 Please feel free to contact Professor Julio Matos at firstname.lastname@example.org if you have any questions.